Journals & Databases

 - JSTOR An extensive archive of journals, as it is an archive the most recently published issues (past 3-5 years) are not available.
 Use it to find journal articles.
 It is extremely relevant for the study of History.
 The collections include JSTOR Arts and Sciences I,II,III and VII.

-- Oxford University Press Journals A collection of journals published by Oxford University Press that can be used to find journal articles.
+- Oxford Academic Journals A collection of journals published by Oxford University Press that can be used to find journal articles.
 History is one of the subject areas covered.